Skip to main content

 VOIGHT_PRIVACY=minimal claude # or 'standard' / 'full'

-The level lives in ~/.claude/settings.json (env.VOIGHT_PRIVACY).
+The level lives in ~/.claude/settings.json under env.VOIGHT_PRIVACY.

-Per-event chips in the dashboard
+Per-event audit chips

-• MIN (green) — metadata-only capture
+• MIN — metadata-only capture

-• FULL (amber) — raw capture
+• FULL — raw capture

 Backwards compatibility